LiquidSilicion/microwatt-aes-accelerator/README.md

 Design Technical Merit: Adding application-specific custom instructions is a fundamental advantage of open-source silicon.
 This project provides a clear, measurable improvement for a critical workload.

-## Getting Started
-Prerequisites
-powerpc64le-linux-gnu-gcc

-verilator

-gtkwave (for viewing waveforms)

-Standard build tools (make, gcc, etc.)

-Building and Running the Baseline
+# Building and Running the Baseline
 (Instructions to be filled in as project progresses)

 bash